mesosphere/marathon/docs/docs/native-docker.md

 A containerizer is a Mesos agent component responsible for launching containers, within which you can run a Marathon app.
 Running apps in containers offers a number of benefits, including the ability to isolate tasks from one another and control task resources programmatically.

-Marathon enables users to run container images with two different runtimes:
+Marathon enables users to launch containers with container images using two different runtimes:

 1. Mesos containerizer using the [Universal Container Runtime](#ucr).
 1. [Docker containerizer](#docker-containerizer) using the native Docker Engine as runtime.